 Toast Rolls and Finish Dish

 Slice French rolls if necessary, leaving bread attached at hinge.
-Place directly on oven rack to toast, 2-4 minutes.
+Place directly on oven rack and toast, 2-4 minutes.

-Plate dish as pictured on front of card, garnishing sub with seasoned mayonnaise, vegetable ribbons, and cilantro.
+Plate dish as pictured on front of card, spreading seasoned mayonnaise on roll, then topping with meatballs, vegetable ribbons, and cilantro.
 Bon appétit!